batteries-included/batteries-included/static/src/content/technical_design/snapshot_apply.md

 ---
 title: 'Snapshot Apply'
 date: 2022-12-02
-tags: ['overview', 'code', 'control-server', 'kubernetes']
+tags: ['overview', 'code', 'control-server', 'kubernetes', 'keycloak']
 draft: false
 ---

-Since the ControlServer is running on Kubernetes, we need some way to go from our desired state, stored in the database as ecto battery settings, to running functional Deployments, Pods, and Services, etc. Snapshot Apply is the code responsible for doing that database to k8s transition.
-The process takes `KubeExt.SystemState.StateSummary` as input and pushes all updated or added resources to Kubernetes as output.

-## Process

-- Insert a new `ControlServer.SnapshotApply.KubeSnapshot` in the database, where we will keep track of the status and record the final snapshot of the resources requested.
+We need a repeatable process that can take current database state and the current system state, use those to create a plan of action, then apply that plan to the current cluster.

+The snapshot apply process in the `control-server` binary is that system.

-- `KubeServices.SnapshotApply.Apply` a genserver in the `kube_services` app gets
+- Take a point in time snapshot of everything.
+(Prepare)
-  a call to `&run/1` with the `KubeSnapshot.` Take a new StateSummary, getting a list of all installed batteries and current configs, among other things.
-- For each `SystemBattery` installed, iterated through them, combining the battery and the `StateSummary` to get a map of path string to resources.
-Most of this is in `KubeResources.ConfigGenerator`
+- Feed that snapshot into functional code that generate desired system states.
+  (Generate)
-- Merge all of those maps into a total snapshot of all resources requested
+- Take all of those desired systems states (Kubernetes resources, and other system configurations, etc) find all differences (Filter)
+- Apply any changes need to go from the current state to the desired state on all systems.
+(Apply)
+- Record the status for all desired state pieces (Report)
+- Broadcast the result of the overall atempt (Broadcast)

+## Prepare

+- We need a summary of everything in the database and everything in the current system state.
+For that we use the system state summarizer.
+- Then we need to create the target snapshots for the different systems.
+  (KubeSnapshot and KeyCloakSnapshot)

+## Generation

+- For each target snapshot use the summarized system state with functional modules to generate the target system specifications.
-- Store a copy of each resource in the addressable content system
+- Store each kube or keycloak target resource in the database (ResourcePath for kube)

+## Filter

+- Remove any target system configuration or resource that already match with what's there.
+For kubernetes this is done via sha hmac `KubeExt.Hashing`
+- Update any matching resources are successfuly applied

+## Apply

+- Push each of the kube resource targets to kubernetes via `KubeExt.ApplyResource`
-- Push any resources to Kubernetes if the resource hashes don't match
+- Push each of the keycloak resource targets to keycloak.
+- Trigger any post apply operations needed for keycloak

+## Report

+- Record the per resource target results
+- Compute an overal result

+## Broadcast

-- Report the final result for each path and overall
+- Send the latest result via Phoenix pub sub and `EventCenter`